turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 ruby -v
 ```

+__Note:__ Your RVM installation script may fail the first time with a warning about importing a GPG public key for RVM's author.
+If you get this, look for the GPG key import instructions, which will be something like:

+`gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3`

+Run that command, then pick up the RVM install steps from the beginning.

+### Configuring Gem Installation

 We probably don't need to download documentation for each gem on our server, so let's turn that off now.

 ```